guyslab/game-collector/README.md

 This is a system that collects games from various sources.

-The games are uniquely identifiable by a combination of the sport, compatition, teams in a timeframe of two hours.
+The games are uniquely identifiable by a combination of the sport, compatition, and teams in a timeframe of two hours.

 The games should be exposed for querying.